pnp/sp-dev-fx-extensions/samples/jquery-application-toastr/README.md

 - Clone this repository
 - In the command line navigate to **samples/ jquery-application-toastr** and run:
   - `npm install`
-  - `gulp serve-info --nobrowser`
+  - `gulp serve --nobrowser`
-- Copy the application customizer debug query string from the console output _(or adapt the one below)_
+- Adapt the application customizer debug query string from the one below
 - In a web browser
   - Navigate to a modern site, or a modern view on a classic site
   - Follow one of the steps below for **List Deployment**